TieuKhang/TieuKhang.github.io/README.md

-# TieuKhang.github.io
+# tieukhang.github.io
-website for tutoring English for Vietnamese kids
+Website for tutoring English for Vietnamese kids.